Mahak-Gupta25/Hackathon_App/README.md

   ```
   $ pip install -r requirements.txt
   ```
-5. Now before running the server, we have to setup database.
+5. Now before running the server, setup the database.
 To do so, follow the following steps -
-      i) Install postreSQl and pgAdmin.
-      ii) Create a database in pgAdmin.
-      iii) Link the database django project by setting the name, user and password fileds of "DATABASE" section of settings.py file. iv) Migrate the database by running the following commands.
+i) Install postreSQl and pgAdmin. ii) Create a database in pgAdmin. iii) Link the database django project by modifying the name, user and password fileds of "DATABASE" section of settings.py file. iv) Migrate the database by running the following commands.
     ```
     $ python manage.py makemigrations
     ```
     ```
     $ python manage.py migrate
     ```

 6. Now create superuser for accessing the admin panel.
   ```